ueberdosis/tiptap/docs/src/docPages/configuration.md

 <demo name="SimpleMenuBar" highlight="5-11" />

 Once initiated the editor has a powerful API.
 So called commands allow you to modify the text.
-In this example `this.editor.commands.bold` marks the selected text bold.
+In this example `this.editor.bold` marks the selected text bold.
 There a ton of other commands (see the [list of available commands](/commands/)) and you can even chain them to do multiple things at once.

 For most use cases you want to